-50 Great Hiking Trails in the Adirondack Park Outside of the Over-Used and Crowded High Peaks Wilderness Area
+100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

 Catamount Mountain Catamount Mountain is a very steep and challenging 1.9-mile hike to a large, wide open summit with 360-degree views.